invertedv/df/README.md

 - handles file and DB I/O.

 Packages df/mem and df/sql implement the full DF and Column interfaces for in-memory data and SQL databases, respectively.
-The distinction here is not the source of the data but where calculations and manipulations are performed.
-The df/mem package does this work in memory, while the df/sql performs it in the database.  mem/DF dataframes can be read from/saved to a database.
+The distinction between df/mem and df/sql is not the source of the data.
+Package mem/DF dataframes can be read from/saved to a database, for example.
+The distinction is where the calculations and manipulations are performed.
+The df/mem package does this work in memory, while the df/sql performs it in the database.

 **Flexible**